 - a combination of these factors

-Prevention or reduction of the vision problems associated with Computer Vision Syndrome involves taking steps to control lighting and glare on the computer screen, establishing proper working distances and posture for computer viewing, and assuring that even minor vision problems are properly corrected.
+Prevention or reduction of the vision problems associated with Computer Vision Syndrome or Digital Eye Strain involves taking steps to control lighting and glare on the device screen, establishing proper working distances and posture for screen viewing, and assuring that even minor vision problems are properly corrected.

-Viewing a computer screen often makes the eyes work harder.
-As a result, the unique characteristics and high visual demands of computer viewing make many individuals susceptible to the development of vision-related symptoms.
+Viewing a computer or digital screen often makes the eyes work harder.
+As a result, the unique characteristics and high visual demands of computer and digital screen device viewing make many individuals susceptible to the development of vision-related symptoms.

-Uncorrected vision problems can increase the severity of Computer Vision Syndrome symptoms.
+Uncorrected vision problems can increase the severity of Computer Vision Syndrome or Digital Eye Strain symptoms.

-Viewing a computer screen is different than reading a printed page.
-Often the letters on the computer screen are not as precise or sharply defined, the level of contrast of the letters to the background is reduced, and the presence of glare and reflections on the screen may make viewing difficult.
+Viewing a computer or digital screen is different than reading a printed page.
+Often the letters on the computer or handheld device are not as precise or sharply defined, the level of contrast of the letters to the background is reduced, and the presence of glare and reflections on the screen may make viewing difficult.

-Viewing distances and angles used for computer work are also often different from those commonly used for other reading or writing tasks.
-As a result, the eye focusing and eye movement requirements for computer viewing can place additional demands on the visual system.
+Viewing distances and angles used for this type of work are also often different from those commonly used for other reading or writing tasks.
+As a result, the eye focusing and eye movement requirements for digital screen viewing can place additional demands on the visual system.

-In addition, the presence of even minor vision problems can often significantly affect comfort and performance at a computer.
+In addition, the presence of even minor vision problems can often significantly affect comfort and performance at a computer or while using other digital screen devices.
 Uncorrected or under corrected vision problems can be major contributing factors to computer-related eyestrain.

 Even people who have an eyeglass or contact lens prescription may find it's not suitable for the specific viewing distances of their computer screen.
 Some people tilt their heads at odd angles because their glasses aren't designed for looking at a computer.
 Or they bend toward the screen in order to see it clearly.
 Their postures can result in muscle spasms or pain in the neck, shoulder or back.

-In most cases, symptoms of CVS occur because the visual demands of the task exceed the visual abilities of the individual to comfortably perform them.
-At greatest risk for developing CVS are those persons who spend two or more continuous hours at a computer every day.
+In most cases, symptoms of CVS or Digital Eye Strain occur because the visual demands of the task exceed the visual abilities of the individual to comfortably perform them.
+At greatest risk for developing CVS or Digital Eye Strain are those persons who spend two or more continuous hours at a computer or using a digital screen device every day.

-Computer Vision Syndrome can be diagnosed through a comprehensive eye examination.
-Testing, with special emphasis on visual requirements at the computer working distance, may include:
+Computer Vision Syndrome, or Digital Eye Strain, can be diagnosed through a comprehensive eye examination.
+Testing, with special emphasis on visual requirements at the computer or digital device working distance, may include:

 - Patient history to determine any symptoms the patient is experiencing and the presence of any general health problems, medications taken, or environmental factors that may be contributing to the symptoms related to computer use.